 Water & Sewer

 - York County's Division of Utilities is responsible for overseeing the water and sewer activities in the County.
-The existing infrastructure consists of over 307 miles of force and gravity sewer mains, over 52 miles of vacuum main, 66 pump/lift and or vacuum stations and serves roughly 17,500 customers.
-It is projected that over $6 million dollars a year for the next several years will be spent on extending the water and sewer lines in the County.
+The existing infrastructure consists of over 282 miles of force and gravity sewer mains, over 77 miles of vacuum main, 74 pump and 9 vacuum stations serving roughly 24,000 customers.

 - Hampton Roads Sanitation District (HRSD) provides sewer treatment to all of York County.
 The gross capacity of the sewer system is 15 million gallons per day.